ncrmro/website/posts/2020-06-15_evaluating_rust.md

 and [ESP32](https://en.wikipedia.org/wiki/ESP32) (ESP32 and ESP8266) are often used to add WiFi or Bluetooth capabilities to Ardunio but can be programmed outright with their own set of [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) pins, [I2C](https://en.wikipedia.org/wiki/I²C), PWM, real-time clock support, etc.

+For the various kids of hardware you might find there is usally a [embedded-hal](https://github.com/rust-embedded/embedded-hal)) implementation available.

+A [HAL](https://en.wikipedia.org/wiki/Hardware_abstraction) is a hardware abstraction layer it provides a standardized way to interact with GPIO pins, i2c, PWM etc. One available for linx is [linux-embedded-hal](https://github.com/rust-embedded/linux-embedded-hal)

 ### Rust on Pi

 Getting Rust to work on a Pi is much simpler with compiling happening in a docker container on your local machine and then being deployed over